AkeKyA/ChestShop/README.md

 1. Place a chest
 2. Put items you want to sell into the chest
-3. place a sign on the front of the chest
+3. Place a sign on the front of the chest

   **You must use the following format**